Month: August 2022

 There are multiple types of purchase orders, suitable for different scenarios:

-• One-time (or standard) purchase orders are the most used type of PO.
-They are used to make sporadic, infrequent, one-off purchases from a vendor.
+• One-time (or standard) purchase orders are used to make sporadic, infrequent, one-off purchases from a vendor.
 An organization may use a standard purchase order to purchase equipment or critical spares.

 Why Use Purchase Orders?

 For busy maintenance professionals, paperwork simply slows them down.
 Often times, goods and services are purchased without formal documentation other than a vendor invoice.
 While convenient, vendor invoices only tell one side of the story.
-What happens when there’s a dispute about payment, delivery, or accuracy?
+For example, what happens when there’s a dispute about payment, delivery, or accuracy?

 • Clearly communicates expectations: Purchase orders are highly detailed and ensure that both you and the vendor agree on what’s expected.